How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 Conclusion

 PPV pricing is one of the highest-leverage skills in the OnlyFans business.
-A 10% improvement in your pricing strategy can translate to thousands of dollars in additional monthly revenue β€” without creating more content, without gaining more subscribers, and without changing anything about your brand.
+A well-structured pricing strategy β€” with proper content classification, escalation sequences, and audience segmentation β€” can translate to thousands of dollars in additional monthly revenue without creating more content, without gaining more subscribers, and without changing anything about your brand.

 The creators and agencies that win aren't the ones with the best content.
 They're the ones with the best systems β€” for pricing, for conversations, and for converting attention into revenue.